Slackadays/Chata/ultrassembler/README.md

 - XTheadVector
 - XTheadZvamo

-This is in additon to 100+ pseudoinstructions, custom instructions, labels, and many other assembler directives!
+This is in addition to 100+ pseudoinstructions, custom instructions, labels, and many other assembler directives!

 ### ▫️ Portable